 In premises liability claims for injuries on private property, on the other hand, the process of recovering compensation is pretty straightforward: file a claim and prove negligence on the part of the owner of the private property.

-If a government entity’s negligence was responsible for your injuries, you cannot sue the government for general negligence as it is the case with private property owners, explains our Los Angeles premises liability attorney at the Law Offices of Howard Craig Kornberg.
+If a government entity’s negligence was responsible for your injuries, you cannot sue the government for general negligence as is the case with private property owners, explains our Los Angeles premises liability attorney at the Law Offices of Howard Craig Kornberg.

 Obstacles in filing a premises liability claim against the government